mohdasif7183/Hack-websites-and-web-applications-like-black-hat-hackers/8part-Xss-Vulnerabilities.md

 Instead of the web server processing the malicious input, JavaScript running in the browser updates the page using data from sources such as:

-* URL parameters
+ URL parameters
-* URL fragments (``)
+ URL fragments (``)
-* Client-side JavaScript variables
+ Client-side JavaScript variables

 Since the payload never reaches the server, traditional server-side filtering may not detect it.

-This type of XSS commonly appears in modern websites that dynamically update content **without refreshing the page**.
+This type of XSS commonly appears in modern websites that dynamically update content without refreshing the page.

 Examples include:

-* Live search suggestions
+ Live search suggestions
-* Dynamic page updates
+ Dynamic page updates
-* Single Page Applications (SPAs)
+ Single Page Applications (SPAs)
-* Client-side rendering using JavaScript
+ Client-side rendering using JavaScript

-**Characteristics:**
+Characteristics:

-* Executes entirely in the browser.
+ Executes entirely in the browser.
-* No communication with the server is required after the page loads.
+ No communication with the server is required after the page loads.
-* Can bypass server-side validation because the payload is never processed by the server.
+ Can bypass server-side validation because the payload is never processed by the server.

 ---